Bromford Flagship LiveWest: Financial performance

 In 2024-25, Bromford Flagship reported turnover of £607 million, representing an increase from £567 million in the previous year.
 The organisation's operating surplus rose from £200 million to £215 million, with net surplus increasing to £136 million from £125 million.
 The organisation's social housing operating margin was 33%, amongst the leading levels in the housing association sector.
 Investment in new housing properties totalled £359 million.

 The organisation holds A2 and A+ credit ratings from Moody's and S&P Global Ratings respectively, which were reaffirmed following the merger in March 2025.
 These dual credit ratings are amongst the strongest in the housing association sector.
 In June 2025, Bromford Flagship established a Euro Medium-Term Note (EMTN) programme to support plans to raise over £4 billion over 15 years to fund the development of approximately 2,000 new homes annually.

 In July 2025, the organisation issued its first bond under this programme, raising £300 million through a 25-year sustainable bond.
 The bond was four times oversubscribed and priced at government gilts plus 0.82%, representing the housing association sector's tightest spread in four years.

-As at 31 March 2025, the organisation held £153 million in cash and cash equivalents and had £800 million in undrawn committed facilities, providing total available funds of £949 million.
-The organisation has a total facilities portfolio of £3.43 billion, with approximately 91% of drawn borrowings at fixed rates.

 Leadership

-Peter Hawes, the former chair of Flagship Group, serves as chair of the Bromford Flagship board.
-Robert Nettleton, previously chief executive of Bromford Housing Group, was appointed as chief executive officer of the merged organisation.
-Paul Walsh continues as chief finance officer, having held the same position at Bromford prior to the merger.
-David Armstrong, who previously served as chief operating officer at Flagship Housing, was appointed as chief operating officer.
-The board comprises 10 non-executive directors and three executive directors.
+Jac Starr, former chair of LiveWest, serves as chair of the Bromford Flagship LiveWest board.
+Robert Nettleton, previously chief executive of Bromford Housing Group, continues as chief executive officer of the merged organisation.
+Paul Crawford, former chief executive of LiveWest Homes Limited, stepped down from that role to become Strategic Advisor.